molonepa/measuring-engineering/report.md

 - Code churn
 - Refactoring and reviewing

 The three are highly interconnected and I will be taking a look at how they affect each other and what they can reveal when considered.
+These are qualitative rather than quantitative parameters, which are not as straightforward, but provide more information.

 #### Code Quality